EddenWong/RecipeApp/Architecture/ARCHITECTURE.md

 GroceryListPresistenceHSQLDB.java make query to the database to get the list of grocery ingredients and store it to an array.

-## GroceryListInterface.java
+## GroceryListPresistence.java

-GroceryListInterface.java is the interface for the grocery list class.
+GroceryListPresistence.java is the interface for the grocery list class.

 ## The Architecture Flow chart